FLO-2DKaren/FLO-2D-Tutorial-Source/source/Intro/Set-up.rst

 .. image:: ../img/Instructions/image26.PNG

-6. These dlls should be removed by the FLO-2D installer.
+6. Older files might be on the computer if the update process wasn't followed.
+These dlls should be removed by the FLO-2D installer.
 Sometimes one or more of these files are are not removed.
 If the error message from 4. appears, find and remove the following files:

    - C:\\Program Files (x86)\\FLO-2D Pro\\libio5md.dll
    - C:\\Program Files (x86)\\FLO-2D Pro\\Run for Project Folder\\libio5md.dll
    - C:\\Windows\\System 32\\libio5md.dll
    - C:\\Windows\\SysWOW64\\libio5md.dll

 7. If the fault still appears, correct it by running **Intel cpp 2022.2.0.3790.msi** and **Intel fortran 2022.2.0.3790.msi**.
 They will require admin rights.  |intellink|

 .. |intellink| raw:: html

-   <a href="https://flo-2d.sharefile.com/d-s29e779b1eaac445a974951db6cfd2da0" target="_blank">Download the installers here.</a>
+   <a href="https://flo-2d.sharefile.com/d-s29e779b1eaac445a974951db6cfd2da0" target="_blank">Download the Intel Installers Here.</a>

 Visual Studio Packages